Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-heavy:{ .lg .pad-r } Heavy

 Heavy weapon is unwieldy compared to other weapons.
-You have :d20-disadv: **Disadvantage** on your :d20-attack: **Attack Roll**s with a Heavy weapon if it’s a Melee weapon and your Strength score isn’t at least 13, and if it’s a Ranged weapon and your Dexterity score isn’t at least 13.
+You have :d20-disadv: **Disadvantage** on your :d20-attack: **Attack Rolls** with a Heavy weapon if it’s a Melee weapon and your Strength score isn’t at least 13, and if it’s a Ranged weapon and your Dexterity score isn’t at least 13.

 ### :weapon-prop-light:{ .lg .pad-r } Light